 Crewe Alexandra’s apprentice players have taken part in a social media training session in order to make better use of platforms such a Facebook, Twitter and Instagram.

 The two-hour session, delieverd by Cathy Wood is part of LFE’s Life Skills programme which also covers a range of other topics to provide holistic development for players.
-This ranges from emotional well-being to lifestyle education and
+This ranges from emotional well-being to lifestyle education and equality and diversity

 The session which involved Alex’s Under-18’s provided some valuable information on sensible interaction in the world of social media.
 It included some do’s and don’ts, as well as advice on privacy and photos.